superagent-ai/superagent/libs/.docker/ui/supabase/README.md

-# Supabase docker-compose setup for Superagent
+# Supabase docker compose setup for Superagent

 A basic configuration is provided here for using Supabase with Superagent.
 Based on the official docker-compose configuration from Supabase.